top of page

 Driving is more than vehicle control.
 It is the management of:

 Blind spots are a reminder that drivers never see everything.
 Acknowledging this limitation and driving defensively is one of the most responsible actions a driver can take.
+Recognising what you cannot see and compensating for it will save lives.

 Comments